vivekcusat/hiring-assignments/autosuggest/bankrec-assignment/README.md

 ## Part 2 - Can we do better?

 Alright, in Part 1 above you developed a predictive model to predict accounts based on each company’s own data.
 What if we wanted to utilize all the data we have across all 100.000 companies?
-Then we would also be able to help in situations where we get new kind of expenses that we have never seen before within a company.
+Then we would also be able to help companies that has no or little data.
 But how should we even tackle the problem of constructing such a model?

 In this part you are _not_ expected to implement a predictive model, but instead you are expected to devise and propose a theoretical solution to the problem.